-Outside of the classroom, the instructor will frequently communicate with students using their official Capilano University email; please check regularly.
+Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or Moodle; please check both regularly.
 Official communication between Capilano University and students is delivered to students' Capilano University email addresses only.